xspired01/general/implicitCoercion.md

 # Plus operator can also do this
 ## Number conversion

-However, the `+` operator can also convert to numbers.
+However, the `+` operator can also convert strings to numbers.
 For example, `5 + + '5'` will produce `10`.
 The extra plus operator converts the string '5' to a number and adds the two numbers.
 Reverse the order and put the string first `"5" + + 5`, the plus operator will convert the number to a string and add two strings, resulting in `"55"`.

 The implicit conversion of another `+` operator can be a double-edged sword.
 It cuts both ways and can produce unintended results.
 Especially with typographical errors.